 Watching old episodes of Gilligan’s Island or movies about Vietnam, it seems like they always had bamboo growing in the lagoon and around the rice patties.
 So what about growing bamboo in ponds, swamps and wetlands?
 Can I grow bamboo in the water?

-It turns out those were just special effects or overly imaginative set designs, because bamboo doesn’t grow in lagoons or rice patties.
-Perhaps you’re like me, and you imagine a Japanese garden with fountains and gold fish, and bamboo growing out of the water alongside lotus flowers and papyrus.
+It turns out those were just special effects or overly imaginative set designers, because bamboo doesn’t grow in lagoons or rice patties.
+Perhaps you’re like me, and you imagine a Japanese garden with fountains and goldfish, and bamboo growing out of the water alongside lotus flowers and papyrus.
 But unfortunately, bamboo does NOT like to grow this way.

 Bamboo does NOT grow well in water or saturated soil.